MrStrabo/PVS5-6_Reverse_Proxy_Guide/README.md

       ![browserToPVSProxy.png](browserToPVSProxy.png)

 9. With this, you now have a reverse proxy that you can use to hit the PVS API locally!
-Simply refer to port
    1. If you have Home Assistant, you can make use of the [Home Assistant Sunpower integration](https://github.com/krbaker/hass-sunpower)
    2. If you do not want to use Home Assistant, I am currently working refactoring some of my code in the Python script that I use which I will post in the near future.

 ## Directly connect to the PVS via its wifi hotspot

 At least for my PVS, which has firmware 2025.04 build 61829, the PVS's wifi hotspot appears to be on permanently (or at least a very very long time).
 Prior versions only had the hotspot on temporarily for about 4 hours.
-This seems to have changed with this firmware update.
+This seems to have changed with this firmware update or possibly as a side effect of having blocked the PVS from accessing the internet on my network.

-As a result, we can take advantage of this to poll the PVS.
+As a result, we can possibly take advantage of this to poll the PVS.

 1. Look for a wifi point called "SunPowerXXXXX", where XXXXX will be some numbers.
 These numbers are actually the 5th, 6th and last 3 numbers of the PVS Serial #.